 Built-in rules clean up informal speech, capitalize legal titles (Your Honor, THE COURT, Counsel), fix punctuation and spacing.
 Every rule is customizable per profile: turn them on, off, or add your own.
 Hover any option to see exactly what it does.

-Notare uses voice embeddings to distinguish speakers by how they sound, not just by what they say.
-Known speakers from case documents are matched to voice clusters automatically.
-Multi-mic setups map channels directly to named participants.
-Rename one instance and every matching segment updates.
+Notare uses neural voice analysis to distinguish speakers by how they sound, not just by what they say.
+Click Reanalyze Speakers to re-run detection with enhanced accuracy on any completed transcript.
+Known speakers from case documents are matched automatically.
+Import Zoom, Teams, or WebEx per-speaker recordings for perfect diarization with zero guesswork.

 Upload your Word template once, and Notare auto-detects your paragraph styles, bookmarks, and macros.
-Export to court-standard deposition format (with caption, appearances, index, certificate, and errata sheet), Word (.docx/.docm with macros intact), full-size PDF, condensed PDF (4-on-1), ASCII transcript, LEF (LiveNote), PTX (Sanction), video sync (.dvt), word index, reference document, raw ASR, plain text, or JSON.
+Export to court-standard deposition format (with caption, appearances, index, certificate, errata sheet, and hyperlinked word index), Word (.docx/.docm with macros intact), full-size PDF, condensed PDF (4-on-1), ASCII transcript, LEF (LiveNote), PTX (Sanction), video sync (.dvt), word index, cover letter, disc label, reference document, raw ASR, plain text, or JSON.
 All exports save locally with no browser downloads, no security flags, and no blocked macros.

 Search every transcript you've ever produced from the dashboard.
 Find testimony by keyword, speaker, or case.
 Results show the matching text with context.
 Instant access to your complete archive.